-You can use the following procedure to calculate the SRL size, assuming that data is available providing the typical application write rate over a series of intervals of equal length.
+Assuming that data is available providing the typical application write rate over a series of intervals of equal length, it is simple to calculate the SRL size needed to support this usage pattern.

-To calculate the SRL size needed to support this usage pattern
+To calculate the SRL size needed

-- 1 Calculate the network capacity over the given interval (BW_N). - 2 For each interval n, calculate SRL log volume usage (LU_n), as the excess of application write rate (BW{AP}) over network bandwidth (LU_n = BW{AP(n)} BW_N).
+- 1 Calculate the network capacity over the given interval (BWN). - 2 For each interval n, calculate SRL log volume usage (LUn), as the excess of application write rate (BWAP) over network bandwidth (LUn = BWAP(n) BWN).

-Note: In a shared environment, you must consider the write rates on all the nodes in the cluster.
-The application write rate (BWAP) should reflect the aggregate of the write rates on each node.
+In a shared environment, you must consider the write rates on all the nodes in the cluster.
+The application write rate $(BW{AP})$ should reflect the aggregate of the write rates on each node.